material-components/material-components-android/docs/components/TextField.md

 When setting an **error message** that contains special characters that screen readers or other accessibility systems are not able to read, you should set a content description via the `app:errorContentDescription` attribute or `setErrorContentDescription` method.
-That way, when the error needs to be announced, it will announce the content description instead.
+That way the error will announce the content description instead of the error message.

 #### Custom `EditText`